 - Ubuntu Pro

 - Ubuntu One

 A piece of code that can be used to extend and customise images in Anbox Cloud.

 A cloud platform provided by Amazon that can be used to host Anbox Cloud.

 See the AWS website.

-A service that runs on every LXD node and puts the appropriate firewall rules in place when a container is started or stopped.
+A service that runs on every LXD node and puts the appropriate firewall rules in place when an instance is started or stopped.

 An SDK that provides Go language bindings for connecting to AMS through the exposed REST API.

 A component of Anbox Cloud that facilitates booting an Android system on a regular GNU/Linux system.
 The concepts of the Anbox component in Anbox Cloud are similar to the Anbox open source project, but the Anbox open source project is an independent project that is not related to or used in Anbox Cloud.